-The offset of the wheel is the distance (measured in millimeters) between the portion of the core of the wheel and the line in the center of the wheel.
-There are three kinds of offset: a zero offset, positive or negative negative.
+The offset of the wheel is the distance (measured in millimetres) between the portion of the core of the wheel and the line in the center of the wheel.
+There are three kinds of offset: zero, positive or negative.

-Unlike the positive offset, the negative will pull the mounting area in half behind the center line of the wheel, leaving more room for the components of suspension and brakes.
-These wheels considered 'concave' are present on 'tuning' cars, or on trucks with lifted suspension.
+Unlike the positive offset, the negative will pull the mounting area in half behind the centerline of the wheel, leaving more room for the components of suspension and brakes.
+Wheels that are considered 'concave' are on 'tuning' cars or trucks with lifted suspension.

-The fact of not having a suitable offset for your vehicle can directly affect the compatibility of a wheel on your vehicle, but also your driving, comfort, or even your mechanic.
-By changing the specifications of the wheel, as the width, it is important to adjust the offset so that the wheels do not come too deported towards the fenders (commonly called aggressive wheels), or simply that the wheels give off enough to not interfere with brakes or suspension.
+Not having a suitable offset for your vehicle can directly affect the compatibility of a wheel with your vehicle, but also your driving, comfort, or even your mechanic.
+By changing the specifications of the wheel, like the width, it is important to adjust the offset so that the wheels are not too deported towards the fenders (commonly called aggressive wheels), or simply that the wheels give off enough to not interfere with brakes or suspension.

 How to measure the offset (ET)

-- Measure the overall width of the wheel in millimeters
+- Measure the overall width of the wheel in millimetres

 - Divide the result of step #1 by 2